ktnrg45/hassio-addons/aws-route53-dynamic-dns/DOCS.md

 There is further configuration to be completed on AWS.

-A pre-requisite is having a current A record configured for your domain in Route 53.
+A pre-requisite is having a current A record configured for your domain in a Route 53 hosted zone.

 It is recommended that your create a user specifically for this add-on.
 You will need to grant the user permissions to Route 53 in IAM policies.